 Strategies and Tactics

-Strategies and tactics are specific actions your team will take to reach revenue targets.
-You might consider using social media to generate leads.
-Your company could also turn to associates to ask for referrals.
-Instead of focusing all your efforts on new clients, a sales strategy could be keeping up with past clients or customers.
-These are avenues to explore when building a sales plan.
+Strategies and tactics are the specific actions your team will take to reach those revenue targets.
+Consider using social media to generate leads, asking associates for referrals, or maintaining relationships with past clients.
+These tactics form the backbone of a solid sales plan.

 Pricing and Promotions